CubePilot/cubepilot-docs/herelink/one-time-setup.md

 # One Time Setup

-This tutorial will take you thought the steps of paring the air unit, calibrating joysticks & hardware wheel.
+This tutorial will take you though the steps of paring the air unit, calibrating joysticks & hardware wheel.
 Calibrating the SBUS outputs and setting the FCC/CE mode for the radio system on Herelink.

 ## Herelinnk Settings App